MicrosoftDocs/Viva/Viva/engage/campaigns.md

 **Can I create a campaign for a hashtag that's already in use?**

 If a hashtag is in use by another official campaign---even if that campaign has ended---the hashtag is unavailable for reuse.
-If a hashtag is in use by an unpublished campaign still in draft move, it is available.
-Any content created before a campaign becomes **Active** isn't included in views or analytics.
+If the hashtag is in use by an unpublished campaign, it's available, but any content created before the campaign becomes **Active** isn't included in views or analytics.

 **How often are campaign analytics refreshed?**